ianphil/simple_flashcards/README.md

 ## Development Tools Used

-This project was developed using the following tools:
+This project was developed in less than an hour using the following tools:

 - **Visual Studio Code (VSCode)**: A versatile and powerful source code editor that supports a wide range of programming languages and extensions.
 It was used for writing, debugging, and managing the codebase.
 [Link to VSCode](https://code.visualstudio.com/)